1500cloud/taitimestamp/README.md

 This compares two timestamp objects and returns if they are equal or not.

+### `gt(TaiTimestamp, TaiTimestamp): boolean`

+This compares two timestamp objects and returns whether or not the first is greater (later) than the second.

+### `gte(TaiTimestamp, TaiTimestamp): boolean`

+This compares two timestamp objects and returns whether or not the first is greater (later) than or equal to the second.

+### `lt(TaiTimestamp, TaiTimestamp): boolean`

+This compares two timestamp objects and returns whether or not the first is less (earlier) than the second.

+### `lte(TaiTimestamp, TaiTimestamp): boolean`

+This compares two timestamp objects and returns whether or not the first is less (earlier) than or equal to the second.

 ## Changelog

 Semantic versioning is in use here.
 Please see the GitHub releases page for